tgstation/tgstation/.github/CONTRIBUTING.md

 ## Good Boy Points

-Each github account has a score known as Good Boy Points, or GBP.
-This is a point system our codebase has implemented to ensure an equal number of bugs are fixed as features are added.
-The GBP gain or loss for a PR depends on the type of change the PR makes.
-Generally speaking, fixing bugs or improving the code will increase your GBP score, but adding mechanics or rebalancing things will cost you GBP.
-The GBP change of a PR is the sum of greatest positive and lowest negative values it has, so having a PR that has tags worth +10, +4, -1, -7, then you're going to get 3 GBP (10 - 7).
-A negative GBP score increases the odds of a maintainer outright closing your PR, with that chance being higher the lower your GBP is, so be sure to properly mark your PRs to prevent unnecessary GBP loss.
-Please note that maintainers reserve the right to freely remove or add tags should they deem it appropriate.
+Each GitHub account has a score known as Good Boy Points, or GBP.
+This is a system we use to ensure that the codebase stays maintained and that contributors fix bugs as well as add features.

+The GBP gain or loss for a PR depends on the type of changes the PR makes, represented by the tags assigned to the PR by the tgstation github bot or maintainers.
+Generally speaking, fixing bugs, updating sprites, or improving maps increases your GBP score, while adding mechanics, or rebalancing things will cost you GBP.

+The GBP change of a PR is the sum of greatest positive and lowest negative values it has.
+For example, a PR that has tags worth +10, +4, -1, -7, will net 3 GBP (10 - 7).

+Negative GBP increases the likelihood of a maintainer closing your PR.
+With that chance being higher the lower your GBP is.
+Be sure to use the proper tags in the changelog to prevent unnecessary GBP loss.
+Maintainers reserve the right to change tags as they deem appropriate.

+There is no benefit to having a higher positive GBP score, since GBP only comes into consideration when it is negative.

 You can see each tag and their GBP values [Here](https://github.com/tgstation/tgstation/blob/master/.github/gbp.toml).

 ## Porting features/sprites/sounds/tools from other codebases